OpenSLO/OpenSLO/README.md

 - **description** *string* optional field, contains at most 1050 characters

-- **budgetingMethod** *enum(Occurrences \| Timeslices)*, required field
+- **budgetingMethod** *enum(Occurrences \| Timeslices \| RatioTimeslices)*, required field
   - Occurrences method uses a ratio of counts of good events to the total count of the events.
-  - Timeslices method uses a ratio of good time slices vs. total time slices in a budgeting period.
+  - Timeslices method uses a ratio of good time slices to total time slices in a budgeting period.
+  - RatioTimeslices method uses an average of all time slices' success ratios in a budgeting period.

 - **objectives[ ]** *Threshold*, required field, described in [Objectives](#objectives)
   section.
 If `thresholdMetric` has been defined, only one Threshold can be defined.